Mortgage Down Payment Gift Letter Template & Requirements

 Anytown, VA 24018

-Like I said, it doesn't have to be fancy.
-This short letter covers all of the key requirements listed above.
+As you can see, it doesn't have to be anything fancy.
+This short sample gift letter covers all of the key requirements listed above.
 It includes the donor's name, his contact information, and his relationship to the home buyer.
-It mentions the amount given ($5,000).
+It mentions the amount being gifted ($7,000).
 It explains that there is no repayment requirement for the gift amount -- the critical item.
 It's simple and straightforward.

-The lender will also verify that the gifted funds are in your account.
+The lender will likely verify that the gifted funds are in your account, early on in the process.
 They want to make sure you can access the money for mortgage down-payment purposes.
 A bank statement will generally suffice for this purpose.
 The lender may also ask for a deposit slip, or a copy of the canceled check (the check written by the family member for the down-payment gift to you).

-The best-case scenario is to have the gifted funds in your own account prior to settlement / closing day.
-In you don't have the funds in time for settlement, your family member (the donor) might be able to give the escrow / closing agent a certified check for the gift amount, at the time of closing.
-But it's a lot easier to deposit the check into your own account before closing.
+The best-case scenario is to have the gifted funds in your own account long before the scheduled closing date.
+If you don't have the funds in time for closing, the donor might be able to give the escrow / closing agent a certified check for the gift amount, at the time of closing.
+But it's a lot easier to deposit the check well in advance.
 If you have any questions about this, be sure to ask your lender.